 (e) The holiday contract is for the provision of the facilities and services itemized on the Confirmation Invoice, save where a facility or service is marked as a “Special Request/SR” in which case performance of that facility or service cannot be guaranteed although we will do our best to supply it.

 (g) This holiday contract does not include any facilities, services, activities or excursions that you book and pay for after receipt of the confirmation invoice (“additional activities”).
-These additional activities are provided by separate contracts but care should be taken to note at the time additional activities are booked who it is that is agreeing to provide you with such additional activities, This will not always be iGOSKi.
+These additional activities are provided by separate contracts but care should be taken to note at the time additional activities are booked who it is that is agreeing to provide you with such additional activities, This will not always be Alpine Elements.

 2. PRICES AND DEPOSITS (a) Prices we advertise are accurate at the date published, but we reserve the right to change prices from time to time.
 Prices can go up or down.
 We will be able to tell you or your travel agent the up-to-date price of your chosen travel arrangements and of any other services advertised by us before confirming your booking.